-While biological activity of small molecule and clinical success are highly correlated with greater complexity of the molecule, the increasing sp3 character of carbon may improve the complexity and therefore increase the opportunity to adjust molecular shape by out-of-plane 3-D interaction of receptor/ligand that are not accessible for a flat aromatic ring, and thus improve potency and selectivity.
-These criteria have also been applied to molecular complexity of natural product-like drug candidates by reducing the aromatic character of a molecule, which might further improve physical characteristics not only for better efficacy, but also for better bioavailability.
+While the biological activity of small molecule and clinical success is highly correlated with greater complexity of the molecule, the increasing sp3 character of carbon may improve the complexity and therefore increase the opportunity to adjust the molecular shape by out-of-plane 3-D interaction of receptor/ligand that is not accessible for a flat aromatic ring, and thus improve potency and selectivity.
+These criteria have also been applied to the molecular complexity of natural product-like drug candidates by reducing the aromatic character of a molecule, which might further improve physical characteristics not only for better efficacy but also for better bioavailability.

 Developed a Novel Tandem Strategy of aza-Achmatowicz Rearrangement and Completed the Total Synthesis of (-)-Alstofolinine A